dbernheisel/tiyd-rails-2015-08.github.io/during/week1.md

   * Pair-question-asking
 * Human Learning
   * Definition: Acquiring knowledge and skills and having them readily available from memory so you can make sense of future problems and opportunities.
-  * ON BOARD: Get related knowledge in advance
+  * ON BOARD: To learn, you should...
+Get related knowledge in advance
   * Comfort, Learning, and Panic Zones
   * DIAGRAM: Three Concentric Zones
+  * On BOARD: Expect to exert effort
 * Programming Languages
   * What are they?
   * How many are there?